-- If the owner violates any obligations under the HAP contract including failure to maintain the unit in accordance with HOS - If the owner has violated any obligation under any other HAP contract under Section 8 - If the owner has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program - For projects with mortgages insured by HUD or loans made by HUD, if the owner has failed to comply with the regulation for the applicable program; or if the owner has committed fraud, bribery or any other corrupt or criminal act in connection with the mortgage or loan - If the owner has engaged in drug-related criminal activity - If the owner has committed any violent criminal activity
+- If the owner violates any obligations under the HAP contract including failure to maintain the unit in accordance with housing quality standards - If the owner has violated any obligation under any other HAP contract under Section 8 - If the owner has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program - For projects with mortgages insured by HUD or loans made by HUD, if the owner has failed to comply with the regulation for the applicable program; or if the owner has committed fraud, bribery or any other corrupt or criminal act in connection with the mortgage or loan - If the owner has engaged in drug-related criminal activity - If the owner has committed any violent criminal activity

-If the PHA determines that a breach of the HAP contract has occurred, it may exercise any of its rights and remedies under the HAP contract.
+If the PHA determines that a breach of the HAP contract has occurred, the PHA must take enforcement action in accordance with 24 CFR 982.404.

-The PHA rights and remedies against the owner under the HAP contract include recovery of any HAP overpayment, suspension of housing assistance payments, abatement or reduction of the housing assistance payment, termination of the payment or termination of the HAP contract.
+The PHA rights and remedies against the owner under the HAP contract include recovery of any HAP overpayment, withholding or abatement of housing assistance payments, termination of the payment, or termination of the HAP contract.
 The PHA may also obtain additional relief by judicial order or action.